A step-by-step introduction to crafting a great narrative

 This lie–and the many others told in support of this claim–leads many astray.
 Writers force fit Dramatica’s concepts into their understandings, breaking many of the theory’s revolutionary findings.

-One of those is the idea of the Influence Character.
+One of those is the idea of the Obstacle Character.

-Same with the “Character” portion in Influence Character.
+Same with the “Character” portion in Obstacle Character.

 That connection is super important.